AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 }
 ```

-Each module, language pack, theme, and library gets its own Git repository.
+Each module, language pack, theme, and library has its own Git repository.
 Each Git repository synchronizes to the Private Packagist repository automatically and generates a package there as long as there is a `composer.json` file in the root of the Git repository.

 ## Options 2: Bulk packages